aiidateam/aiida-core/docs/source/dbexporters/tcod.rst

   of the workflow;
 * ``--dump-aiida-database``, ``--no-dump-aiida-database`` -- turn on/off
   addition of relevant AiiDA database dump (on by default).

+  .. warning:: be aware that TCOD is an **open** database, thus **no
+    copyright-protected data should be deposited** unless permission is given by the owner of the rights.

+  .. note:: data, which is deposited as pre-publication material, **will
+    be kept private on TCOD server** and will not be disclosed to anyone without depositor's permission.

+* ``--exclude-external-contents``, ``--no-exclude-external-contents`` --
+  exclude contents of initial input files, that contain :py:class:`source <aiida.orm.data.Data.source>` property with definitions on how to obtain the contents from external resources (on by default);
+* ``--gzip``, `--no-gzip`` -- turn on/off gzip compression for large files (off by default); ``--gzip-threshold`` sets the minimum file size to be compressed.

 .. _Theoretical Crystallography Open Database: http://www.crystallography.net/tcod/
 .. _TCOD deposition type: http://wiki.crystallography.net/deposition_type/